Amazon union vote enters final stretch in watershed moment for U.S. labor

 By Mike Spector and Jeffrey Dastin

-Agents from the labor board began sifting through ballots sent to more than 5,800 workers at Amazon's Bessemer, Alabama-based warehouse at 10 a.m.
-CT (1500 GMT) on Tuesday, as part of a prolonged process expected to last days and spark legal challenges.
+An agent from the U.S. National Labor Relations Board will sift through ballots sent to more than 5,800 workers at Amazon's Bessemer, Alabama-based warehouse as part of a prolonged process expected to last days and spark legal challenges.

 Tallying votes might not begin until later this week or next, after both Amazon and the union check the eligibility of ballots cast, said a person familiar with the process.
 Subsequent procedures and objections could further forestall a certified result, the person said.